Susana-dLG/Fuel-Economy-Data-Exploration-Analysis-with-Pandas-Google-Colab/README.md

 This hands-on exercise introduced multiple core capabilities of the Pandas library such as:

+* Import real-world data
 * Column selection & aggregation
 * Creating calculated fields
-* Boolean logic for filtering
+* Boolean logic for filtering and count
 * Counting and grouping operations
+* Transform and analyze DataFrames
+* Create new features like average mileage

 These foundational techniques are essential for any data analysis task using Python.

 ---
 Created by Susana-dLG